Rushlin Boy and the Excellence in Broadcasting Network.

 By the way, speaking of Cuba, the interim president there, Raul Castro, announced Thursday that the government of Cuba will seek to open the country to more foreign investment, the clearest indication yet of his plans for ruling this robust island nation.

-Raul Castro said that his government is studying ways of increasing foreign investment without repeating the mistakes of the past.
+Raul Castro said that his government is studying ways of increasing foreign investment without repeating the mistakes of the past, a reference to the often heard complaint that the U.S. and other foreign countries dominated Cuba before their 59, 1959 resolution.

-Look at the best way to translate this, uh, and this is uh San Francisco Chronicle story is Raul Castro reaching out to capitalists for help.
+Look at the best way to translate this, and this is a San Francisco Chronicle story, Raul Castro reaching out to capitalists for help.

 That's the way to translate this.